 Generic Fundamentals Examinations for Reactor Operators

-The Generic Fundamentals Examination (GFE) is the first in a series of examinations administered by the NRC to reactor operator (RO) and senior reactor operator (SRO) license applicants at U.S. nuclear power plants under the regulatory authority of the NRC.
+The GFE is the first in a series of examinations administered by the NRC to reactor operator (RO) and senior reactor operator (SRO) license applicants at U.S. nuclear power plants under the regulatory authority of the NRC.
 The examination is a 50-question, multiple-choice written exam covering three (3) broad categories of nuclear power plant fundamentals: Components (22), Reactor Theory (14), and Thermodynamics (14).
 The examination is composed of 40 questions taken directly from the NRC's GFE question bank for the applicable vendor type, 5 questions that are derived from existing bank questions by making one or more significant modifications, and 5 questions that are newly developed.
 Each new applicant (except those applying for a Limited-SRO license or an SRO-upgrade license at the same facility) must pass the GFE with a score of 80% or better for the applicable reactor type (boiling- or pressurized-water reactor) within 24 months before the date of application (NRC Form 398) or attempt to seek a waiver if one of the criteria in Section D.1.k of ES-204 of NUREG-1021 is met.

 Questions used on past GFEs have been compiled into question banks for each reactor type.
 The NRC delays the posting of GFEs from the two (2) most recent exam dates.